hashgraph/hedera-sdk-reference/reference/schedule/ScheduleId.md

 ##### `validateChecksum` ( `client` : [`Client`](reference/core/Client.md) ): `void`

-Validate the account ID's checksum matches the client's network.
+Validate the schedule ID's checksum matches the client's network.

 Note: The client must contain a network with a known [`NetworkName`](reference/NetworkName.md)

-Note: If the account ID has an `aliasKey`, `validateChecksum` will throw an error

 ---

 ##### `getChecksum` ( ): `String`

-Get the checksum for this account ID if it constructed with one.
+Get the checksum for this schedule ID if it constructed with one.

 ---